Who is Greg O'Shea? Meet the Love Island series 5 contestant and pro rugby player

 — Love Island (@LoveIsland) July 17, 2019

 “I’m telling you now, I haven’t liked one boy that has come in.
-That boy has got the luck of the Irish!” she told Anna and Maura.
+That boy has got the luck of the Irish!”
+Amber told Anna and Maura.

-But Michael has now admitted that he still likes Amber, and the former couple shared a smooch during a challenge.
-Amber will have to make her mind up soon, with a re-coupling on the way…
+Michael then admitted that he still liked Amber, and the former couple shared a smooch during a challenge.
+However, when it came to the recoupling, Amber opted to stick with the lovely Greg — leaving Michael to couple up with Francesca.

+Greg and Amber have since shared their first kiss, and with Michael dumped from the villa, they’re free to crack on with no distractions.

 Love Island airs on ITV2